 The more the filter is used, the more difficult the pumping action becomes as the pores get clogged.

-Furthermore, pump type outdoor water filters are often slightly larger than other types, but should still be small enough to fit in your pack, and there are different sizes available.
+Furthermore, pump type outdoor water filters are often slightly larger than other types.

 Filtering the water as you drink it, the filter is built into the water bottle to provide a quick and easy system.

-Often more affordable than larger setups, and more convenient than a straw option, these are a great choice for backpackers who are likely to see several water sources throughout their trek.
+Often more affordable than larger setups, and more convenient than a straw option, these are a great choice for backpackers and camping activities.

 Gravity fed portable water filter

-The ability to filter large capacities makes a gravity fed outdoor water filter one of the best options when camping with a group.
+The ability to filter large volumes of water while doing other activities, makes a gravity fed outdoor water filter one of the best options when camping with a group.

 Purifying the water rather than filtering it, a UV filter utilizes ultraviolet lights (similar to the ones featured in reverse osmosis water filtration systems) to remove harmful bacteria and viruses from the water source.

 Whilst this quick and easy treatment can get rid of a significant amount of microorganisms and pathogens, a pre-filter may also be required to remove sediment and debris.